ValentaCodes/ValentaCodes/README.md

 - Interested in music, programming, and studying things that complicate me

-## My Technology Stack:
+## Skills:

 - JavaScript
+- Typescript
 - HTML/CSS
-- Node
+- Node.js
 - React
 - Next.js
 - MongoDB
 - MySQL
 - GraphQL
 - Git
+- Jenkins

 <!---
 ValentaCodes/ValentaCodes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.